cfcgoncalves/goncalves/content/publication/goncalves-product-2021/index.md

 publishDate: '2021-06-14T07:10:02.089229Z'
 publication_types:
 - '6'
-abstract: The interest in using cyanobacteria for biotechnology is rising steeply not only because of their ease of cultivation and genetic manipulation but also because of their high degree of metabolic plasticity.
+abstract: 'The interest in using cyanobacteria for biotechnology is rising steeply not only because of their ease of cultivation and genetic manipulation but also because of their high degree of metabolic plasticity.
 Typical approaches include fine-tuning of native metabolic pathways or the expression of heterologous enzymes